 - Tired leaves can be revived by rinsing in cool water.

 Cress serving suggestions

 - Use raw garden cress or watercress to lend a peppery flavor to salads and sandwiches.
 Use a mixture of mustard and cress seedlings for a “mustard and cress” green salad.
 Use cress as spicy greens and garnishes.

 - Cook cress as you would spinach.
-Sauté cress in butter for 10 minutes, serve as a vegetable.
+Sauté cress in butter for 10 minutes, and serve as a vegetable.
 Use cress in stir-fries.
-You can boil cress with other greens like mustards and corn salad.
+You can boil cress with other greens like mustard and corn salad.

 - Purée cress to make a chilled soup.
 Thicken cress soup with potatoes and cream.

 - Blend cress with scallions, yogurt, or buttermilk, and serve with salmon.